senzing-garage/knowledge-base/proposals/streamline/use-senzings-truth-set-data-windows.md

 ## Add records

-6. To add Truth Set data to the Senzing database, copy/paste the following block of code into the interactive Python session and press the **Enter** key.
+6. In the interactive Python session, add Truth Set data to the Senzing database by copy/pasting the following block of code and pressing the **Enter** key.

     ```python
     from senzing_truthset import (